Boston Marathon Fast Facts

 Facts:

-The race's organizer is the Boston Athletic Association and its principal sponsor is John Hancock Financial Services.
+The race is organized by the Boston Athletic Association, and the principal sponsor is John Hancock Financial Services.

-The race's organizer is the Boston Athletic Association and its principal sponsor is John Hancock Financial Services.
+The race is organized by the Boston Athletic Association, and the principal sponsor is John Hancock Financial Services.

-Visually impaired participants are allowed, but must have a five hour qualifying time.
+Visually impaired runners are allowed to participate, but the must have a five hour qualifying time.
 There are also categories for wheelchairs and handcycles.

 Runners come from all over the world to participate.